delawaremathguy/ShoppingList14/README.md

 SwiftUI does provide `@FetchRequest` and `@ObservedObject` and `@EnvironmentObject` and `@StateObject` (and the Combine framework if you go deeper), but the updating problem is not completely solved just by sprinkling @ObservedObject property wrappers around in your code.

-* It matters in SwiftUI whether you pass around structs or classes among SwiftUI Views, and exactly how you pass them.
+* It also matters in SwiftUI whether you pass around structs or classes among SwiftUI Views, and exactly how you pass them.
 What I have learned is that *SwiftUI really wants you to use structs, yet Core Data is all about objects*.

-The SwiftUI view management system is designed to destroy views when no longer needed and recreate them as needed -- view creation is very cheap and efficient.
-However, if a view has an object reference ... well ... that view can't be destroyed so easily, and so SwiftUI hangs on to it and *you* take on the responsibility to keep the view updated.
-Often, you do that using @ObservedObject, but then you cannot very easily delete the object while this view is alive.
-And if you don't use @ObservedObject, that view will not be updated for you by SwiftUI should its parent ever get redrawn.
+The SwiftUI view management system is designed to destroy views when no longer needed and recreate them as requested -- view creation is very cheap and efficient.
+However, if a view has an object reference ... well ... that view can't be destroyed so easily, and thus SwiftUI hangs on to it and *you* take on the responsibility to keep the view updated.
+Often, you do that using @ObservedObject (but there may be implications should that object be deleted while the view is still alive).
+If you don't use @ObservedObject, that view may not necessarily be updated for you by SwiftUI when its parent view gets redrawn.

-* If you look through the code, you'll find that I do not pass objects (class references) to views and I never use @ObservedObject.
-There is only one place in the code (documented in the comments) where a view update issue must be handled using a little bit of trickery -- see `Location.updateValues` in Locations+Extensions.swift.

 Finally, the architecture of ShoppingList14 is now, at the main level, more the expected architecture of a @FetchRequest-driven SwiftUI interface, while addressing the subtleties above involving views and object references.
 Please be sure to work your way through the code, where you will find several, extended comments that discuss these accommodations.